-Dreissenid mussels and Cladophora are organisms that alter nutrient pathways in the Lake.
+Cladophora is native to Lake Ontario and contributed to the nutrient pathways cycling and food web structures in the lake.
+Dreissenid mussles are invasive organisms that altered the pathways and the structure.
 Cladophora, a filamentous green-algae native to the Great Lakes, has reemerged in the nearshore at nuisance levels reminiscent of the 1960s and 1970s.
-At that time and since the reemergence in the mid-1990s, Cladophora blooms have resulted in shoreline and beach fouling, the clogging of water intakes, reductions in public access and impacts on property values.
+At that time and since the reemergence in the mid-1990s, Cladophora blooms have resulted in shoreline and beach fouling, the clogging of water intakes, reductions in public access, and impacts on property values.
 The Cladophora reemergence is associated with the re-engineered nearshore environment caused by invasive mussels.
-The Dreissenid mussels provide suitable substrate, increased water transparency, convert particulate phosphorus to soluble reactive phosphorus, a form more readily available to Cladophora, and retain this phosphorus within the nearshore.
+The Dreissenid mussels provided suitable substrate, increased water transparency (which increased the ability of Cladophora to survive at much lower depths), convert particulate phosphorus to soluble reactive phosphorus (a form more readily available to Cladophora), and retain this phosphorus within the nearshore.
 Dreissenid mussels and Cladophora are organisms that alter nutrient pathways cycling and food web structures in the Lake.
-This process is referred to as the Nearshore Shunt Hypothesis (Hecky et al. 2004).
+This process is referred to as the Nearshore Shunt Hypothesis (Hecky et al, 2004).
 Invasive Dreissenid mussels arrived in Lake Ontario in 1989 and the Lake is now dominated by Quagga Mussels (Dreissena bugensis), a close cousin of the Zebra Mussel (Dreissena polymorpha).
 Both the amount of substrate colonized and density of Dreissenids appears to be greater along the north shore in comparison to the south shore.
 This may be due to the greater availability of suitable hard substrate along the north shore coastal area to which the mussels attach.